ethereumclassic/ECIPs/_specs/ecip-endorser_transactions.md

 ## Motivation

-A low hashrate has caused Ethereum Classic's consensus algorithms to yield inconvenient and undesirable finality rates.
+A low hash rate has caused Ethereum Classic's consensus algorithms to yield inconvenient and undesirable finality rates.

 The motivation of this proposal is to achieve a solution that alleviates a slow finality curve, while creatively managing the effects of tampering with existing "hard" consensus protocols.